SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/intro-for-administrators.md

 In the Sumo Logic UI, you’ll add the collectors and data sources that will be used in Cloud SIEM.
 You can write field extraction rules, which help parse your logs so they can be better used as records in Cloud SIEM.
 You can also configure partitions and data tiers in Sumo Logic, and decide which data gets forwarded to Cloud SIEM.
 Finally, you configure users and roles for both Sumo Logic and Cloud SIEM using the Sumo Logic interface.

 In the Cloud SIEM UI, you’ll configure the log and ingest mappings that turn your log messages into records.
-You can also create custom content to help with threat investigations like rules, match lists, and Insights.
+You can also create custom content to help with threat investigations like rules, match lists, and insights.
 Finally, you can customize what the actions, context actions, and workflows do in the Cloud SIEM interface, using APIs and other playbooks.

 ## Configure and enable Cloud SIEM